 It is famed for its Panda breeding research centre and for its cuisine.
 Sichuan province offers some of the most delicious and spicy food China has to offer.

-1930: We were too tired from the journey to see any sights this evening. so we headed to the nearby vegetarian restaurant at the Wenshu temple.
+1930: We were too tired from the journey to see any sights this evening.
+So we headed to the nearby vegetarian restaurant at the Wenshu temple.
 The restaurant served a buffet lunch and hot pot dinner.

 Although I had tried hot pot before, this was always outside of China.
 So I was keen to try it in its home country.

-Hotpot is a traditional Chinese meal, where you get your own hob and a pot of flavoured stock.
+Hotpot is a traditional Chinese meal, where you get your own gas hob and a pot of flavoured stock.
 Given that we were in Chengdu, we went for the traditional spicy Sichuan stock with added Sichuan pepper.

 Hotpot is a completely different way of eating compared to the traditional 3 course meal in Western countries.
 It is a social meal, as everyone sits around the pot, chatting and enjoying themselves whilst dipping things in and out of the hotpot.